 Windows 11 recovery system — Is it enough?

-- Backup and Restore creates a full-image backup, but only offers the option of recovering the full image.
-Microsoft recommends that you use the Windows 11 recovery system to create a recovery drive so if you run into problems with your Windows 11 system later, you can reinstall Windows 11 using the recovery drive.
+- Backup and Restore creates a full-image backup but only allows recovering the full image.
+Microsoft recommends that you use the Windows 11 recovery system to create a recovery drive, so if you run into problems with your OS later, you can reinstall Windows 11 using the recovery drive.